- MODULE Definition Meaning - Merriam-Webster

 In a module, the scalars need only be a ring, so the module concept represents a significant generalization In commutative algebra, both ideals and quotient rings are modules, so that many arguments about ideals or quotient rings can be combined into a single argument about modules

-- MODULE | definition in the Cambridge English Dictionary
+- MODULE | English meaning - Cambridge Dictionary

 The reactor was built in modules that were assembled later at the site A module is also a part of a spacecraft that can operate independently from the main part